angular/angular/aio/content/guide/router-tutorial-toh.md

 The `:id` token creates a slot in the path for a Route Parameter.
 In this case,  this configuration causes the router to insert the `id` of a hero into that slot.

-If you tell the router to navigate to the detail component and display "Magneta", you expect a hero ID to appear in the browser URL like this:
+If you tell the router to navigate to the detail component and display "Magneta," you expect a hero ID to appear in the browser URL like this:

 <code-example format="nocode">